JiangpengHe/JiangpengHe.github.io/_pages/about.md

 <i>I warmly welcome anyone interested in collaborating or discussing research with me, whether remotely or in person.
 Potential topics related to **continual learning**, **long-tail learning**, and **AI for health care**.</i>

-<span style="color: red; font-weight: bold;">I am seeking highly motivated Ph.D students for Fall 2026.
+<span style="color: red; font-weight: bold;">I am seeking highly motivated Ph.D students.
 Please email me your CV if you are interested.
-Make sure to indicate whether you are applying for 2026Fall or the Research Intern in your email title.</span>
+Make sure to indicate whether you are applying for PhD or the Research Intern in your email title.</span>